aws/amazon-ecs-logs-collector/README.md

 ```
 ### Retrieving the logs

-Download the tarball using your favourite Secure Copy tool
+Download the tarball using your favourite Secure Copy tool.

 ## Example output
 The project can be used in normal, debug or debug-only (enable debug is only available for Amazon Linux and Amazon Linux 2).